thedalles77/USB_Laptop_Keyboard_Controller/README.md

      Keyboard_without_number_pad.txt  Lists all keys on a keyboard without a number pad.

+ Commodore_64 Folder

+     Teensy LC code and key list files developed by Olga for a Commodore 64, documented in Readme file.

  Teensy_Continuity_Tester Folder

      Matrix_Decoder_LC.ino        Teensyduino file for Teensy LC continuity tester.